tobiawolaju/The-Intern/README.md

 Send screenshots of the analytics dashboard
 ```

-The agent planner converts these goals into actionable steps.
+The planner breaks these goals into actionable steps.

 ---

-## Messaging and Reports
+## Messaging & Reports

-The Intern can respond with:
+The Intern can reply with:

 * text summaries
 * screenshots